 To alleviate the financial strain of paying transmission fees, we’re able to provide warnings which alert you of an upcoming Triad period.
 These alerts could give you enough time to reduce the amount of electricity you use and therefore avoid paying transmission fees, although this isn’t guaranteed.

-By cutting down on your energy use, you’ll effectively reduce our overall electricity demand on the National Grid — which will in-turn help us to reduce the amount we charge your business.
+By cutting down on your energy use, you’ll effectively reduce the overall electricity demand on the National Grid — which will in-turn help to reduce the amount your business is charged.

-Sign up to our Triad warning service, and you’ll receive alerts throughout the winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.
+You can sign up to our Triad warning service here.
+Once part of this, you’ll receive alerts throughout the winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.

-If you have any further queries about Triad periods and transmission charges, please don’t hesitate to get in touch with our Corporate team on 0161 837 3395.
+If you have any further queries about Triad periods and transmission charges, please don’t hesitate to get in touch with our Forecasting Team.

 Business energy regulations changes: April 2017

 CMA changes: What your small business needs to know